sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/README.md

 Follow this steps:
 1. Download the datasets used in our evaluation section from this [link](https://doi.org/10.6084/m9.figshare.20703091.v1).

 2. unzip the archive.
 Be patient since it might take some time, since they are 2GB of relatively small files.

-3. copy the folders `qmt_v52` and `qmt_v53` in the `data` directory.
+And copy the folders `qmt_v52` and `qmt_v53` in the `data` directory.

-4. to open jupyter notebook, run the following in your terminal:
+3. to open jupyter notebook, run the following in your terminal:
     ```bash
     conda activate MorphQ
     jupyter notebook
     ```

-5. In the jupyter notebook web interface, navigate to and execute top-to-bottom the following notebook: [notebooks/RQs_Reproduce_Analysis_Results.ipynb](notebooks/RQs_Reproduce_Analysis_Results.ipynb).
+4. In the jupyter notebook web interface, navigate to and execute top-to-bottom the following notebook: [notebooks/RQs_Reproduce_Analysis_Results.ipynb](notebooks/RQs_Reproduce_Analysis_Results.ipynb).

 **Inspect the warnings found during our empirical evaluation:**
 To see the warnings described in our empirical evaluation of the paper refer to the [`warnings/program_pairs`](warnings/program_pairs) folder.